Ari Ozawa

 Ari Ozawa (小澤亜李, Ozawa Ari) is a Japanese voice actress affiliated with I'm Enterprise, which she joined in April 2013.
 Ozawa decided to become a voice actress after becoming a fan of Negima! during her seventh grade.
 She played her first leading role as Chiyo Sakura in Monthly Girls' Nozaki-kun.

+Personal life

+Ozawa is married to Hige Driver, a Japanese musician who mainly focuses on chiptune music.
+They have a child, who is reported to have been born in around early 2023.